kellsaro/docs/docs/scheduler.md

 ## Associate scheduler to a task

+You can associate schedulers to a flow or to an algorithm task.

 ### Flow task:

 If you want you flow be executed in a periodic time you should first process the flow: